moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Consumer:

 : A QUIC endpoint receiving media over the network.
-This could be a consumer or a relay.
+This could be an endpoint or a relay.

 Producer:

 : A QUIC endpoint sending media over the network.
-This could be a producer or a relay.
+This could be an endpoint or a relay.

 Server:

-: The party accepting an incoming session.
+: The party accepting an incoming transport session.

 Track:

-: An encoded bitstream, representing a single component that makes up the larger application.
+: An encoded bitstream.
+Tracks contain a sequential series of groups and are the subscribable entity with MoQT.

 Transport session:

-: Either a native QUIC connection, or a WebTransport session used to transmit the data.
+: A native QUIC connection, or a WebTransport session, used to transmit data.

 ## Notational Conventions